What is Organization?

-- a mode of thinking, rhetorical reasoning
+- a rhetorical act.

 The human mind craves order.
 We look into the sky and we give names to the stars.
-Order permeates our perceptions, logical reasoning, and conversations with others.

 - enhance the unity, clarity, and persuasiveness of your writing by